hevelir/Rasa_chatbot/data/nlu.md

 - Awful weather, isn’t it?
 - Do you know the weather forecast for today?
 - Do I need to carry an umbrella today?
-- Do I need to carry an umbrella tomorrow?
 - How is the weather today?
 - How cold is it going to get today?
-- How cold is it going to be tomorrow?
 - How hot is it going to get today?
-- How hot is it going to be tomorrow?
 - How humid is it going to get today?
 - How humid is it going to be tomorrow?
 - How rainy is it going to be today?